University of Health Sciences (Antigua)

-The University of Health Sciences Antigua (UHSA) is a private, for-profit medical and nursing school located in Dow's Hill near Falmouth, Antigua, in the Caribbean.
+The University of Health Sciences Antigua (UHSA) is a private, for-profit medical and nursing school located in Dow Hill and Piccadilly near Falmouth, Antigua, in the Caribbean.
 UHSA confers upon its graduates the Doctor of Medicine (MD) and Bachelor of Science in Nursing degree.

 History

 UHSA was established in 1982 and began instruction in 1983.
 The Dow's Hill campus is located about 12 mi from the capital city of St. John's.
 Formerly a NASA tracking station, the university is located on a 50 acre area within the Historical National Park area of English Harbour.

 Doctor of Medicine curriculum

 The Doctor of Medicine program at UHSA is a four-year course of study that consists of two semesters per calendar year.
 Semesters 1-4 are Basic sciences semesters that are completed at the university's Antigua campus.
 The remainder of the program consists of Clinical Clerkships at affiliated hospitals in the United States, Canada, Puerto Rico, the United Kingdom, and Pakistan.